 This is very much because of how the games are structured.
-In the original game you start as a beat cop.
+In the original game, you start as a beat cop.
 You drive along the city of Lytton and answer to dispatch calls.
-There's fragments of a bigger story here and there, but at first you're just a cop doing cop things, by the book.
-In PQII how ever, the story is set right from the start.
+There are fragments of a bigger story here and there, but at first, you're just a cop doing cop things, by the book.
+In PQII however, the story is set right from the start.
 Baines escapes and seeks revenge.
-This time around all the crimes you investigate are clearly tied to Baines.
+This time around all the crimes you investigate is clearly tied to Baines.
 There's no random stuff like arresting drunk drivers, just straight cut manhunt for Baines.

 |Sonny at Lytton PD with his new "sensible" car.|